marcusoftnet/marcusoftnet.github.io/_posts/2016-05-19-some-thoughts-after-lkna16.md

 Because most big organizations don't have products internally - they have services that they supply.
 Sometimes even externally.
 And still we try to shoe-horn the concept of products in there; product owner, product backlog, product management etc. When the concept of a service sits much better.

-If we now only could [organise ourselves around those services](https://www.marcusoft.net/2016/04/what-are-you-optimized-for-then.html) we would have a real powerful organization model.
+If we now only could [organize ourselves around those services](https://www.marcusoft.net/2016/04/what-are-you-optimized-for-then.html) we would have a real powerful organization model.
 And here kanban has a perfect fit to ensuring flow across services boundaries through the use of WIP limits and a common purpose and goal.
 I have to read up on this.
 I like it.

 ## My talk

 I told the story about how kanban saved a hospital in Indonesia and you can flip through the slides below:

-<iframe src="//www.slideshare.net/slideshow/embed_code/key/ix5qhNS0IYA7HD" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/marcusoftnet/how-kanban-saved-a-hospital-in-indoneisa-lkna2016" title="How kanban saved a hospital in Indoneisa LKNA2016" target="_blank">How kanban saved a hospital in Indoneisa LKNA2016</a> </strong> from <strong><a href="//www.slideshare.net/marcusoftnet" target="_blank">Marcus Hammarberg</a></strong> </div>
+<iframe src="//www.slideshare.net/slideshow/embed_code/key/ix5qhNS0IYA7HD" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="/marcusoftnet/how-kanban-saved-a-hospital-in-indonesia-lkna2016" title="How kanban saved a hospital in Indonesia LKNA2016" target="_blank">How kanban saved a hospital in Indonesia LKNA2016</a> </strong> from <strong><a href="//www.slideshare.net/marcusoftnet" target="_blank">Marcus Hammarberg</a></strong> </div>

 I was very happy and proud to do so and the reception was overwhelming.
 Many people came up to me during the days and thank me not only for the talk but also for the inspiring content.
 Just what I wanted and needed.